llpeterson/congestion/issues.rst

 advertises a window to the sender.
 This window corresponds to how much buffer space the receiver has, and it limits how much data the sender can transmit; that is, it supports flow control.
 A similar mechanism—window advertisement—can be used within the network to reserve buffer space (i.e., to support resource allocation).
-TCP's congestion-control mechanisms are window based.
+TCP’s congestion-control mechanisms are window based.

-It is also possible to control a sender's behavior using a rate—that is, how many bits per second the receiver or network is able to absorb.
+It is also possible to control a sender’s behavior using a rate—that is, how many bits per second the receiver or network is able to absorb.
 Rate-based control makes sense for many multimedia applications, which tend to generate data at some average rate and which need at least some minimum throughput to be useful.
 For example, a video codec might